Adityas266/MYSQL-MongoDB_Notes/README.md

 🤝 Contributions to this repository are welcome!
 Whether you want to fix a typo, add a new section, or improve existing content, feel free to submit a pull request.

+## License

+📄 This repository is licensed under the [MIT License](LICENSE).
+Feel free to use and modify the content as per your needs.